Dukecitysolutions/sentora-transfer-agent/README.md

 bash <(curl -L -Ss http://zppy-repo.dukecitysolutions.com/repo/sentora-transfer/sentora_transfer.sh)
 ```

-Follow these steps:
+Follow these steps-

-BEFORE YOU BEGIN:
+BEFORE YOU BEGIN-
 Make sure you can SSH into each server with ROOT user.
 ONLY works as ROOT user.
 NO SUDO sorry.

 1. Enter REMOTE hostname/ip you want to transfer too.